mixonic/rfcs/text/0000-glimmer-component.md

 Should the distinction between traditional components and Glimmer components have anything to do with the distinction between Ember's pre-ES2015 class system and ES2015 classes?

 No, because ES2015 class syntax is defined as syntactic sugar for regular old ES5 prototypical inheritance.
 In other words, the choice of switching to Glimmer components and the choice of switching to ES2015 classes are necessarily independent of each other.
-It should totally be possible for current Ember.Component's to use ES2015 class syntax, so it can't be a Glimmer-component-specific thing.
+It should totally be possible for current Ember.Components to use ES2015 class syntax, so it can't be a Glimmer-component-specific thing.

 That said, we should strive for consistent coding style throughout community documentation and learning materials, and teaching Glimmer components in terms of ES2015 classes seems like a good idea.